dokutan/rgb_keyboard/README.md

 - Current limitations on FreeBSD:
 	- You need root privileges to use the program
 	- After the program has finished, the keyboard won't work and needs to be unplugged and plugged back in.

+### OS X
+Compiling and running on OS X is not properly tested or supported because i don't have access to a machine with OS X. However all dependencies are available and compiling with clang should work ([more information](https://github.com/dokutan/rgb_keyboard/pull/16)), your feedback and contributions are welcome.

 ## Usage